 The Diversity Policy requires the Board to establish measurable objectives for achieving gender diversity and for the Board to assess annually both the objectives and progress in achieving them.
 The Board reports that the Company's workforce, although small following the downsizing during January-June 2015, includes female participation.
-As at 30 June 2015, 28% of the Company's employees (inclusive of permanent and casual staff) were women.
-The proportion of women in senior executive positions and on the Board is discussed in the table below.
+As at 30 June 2016, 28% of the Company's employees (inclusive of permanent and casual staff) were women.